malavikalakshmi/pdsnd_github/README.md

 Help reference links - Pandas official website - https://pandas.pydata.org/pandas-docs/stable/reference/io.html
 ##Adding additional information on input types
 This project has various validations on input types.
+##Additional comments about the Project
+There are some use cases when the input selection criteria and combination do not result in any rows in the data.
+Hence, user is prompted to change selection and combination.